grpc/proposal/A41-xds-rbac.md

-Fuller-fledged authz policy supporting end-user authorization for application-specific resources would be useful, but needs to be future work as it has multiple technical challenges including need for delayed authz policy loading (i.e., delegating to a remote authz server) to be able scale, a way to extract the application-level resource from the request, and support for authenticating end users.
+Fuller-fledged authz policy supporting end-user authorization for application-specific resources would be useful, but needs to be future work as it has multiple technical challenges including need for delayed authz policy loading (i.e., delegating to a remote authz server) to be able to scale, a way to extract the application-level resource from the request, and support for authenticating end users.

 Envoy also defines an [RBAC network filter][].
 Such a filter is helpful for TCP